Discrete Chi-Square Method discovers solar forcing in El Ni\~no time series: The Pacific Ocean as a bolometer measuring the solar dynamo light curve in real-time: Methods

+Every bootstrap procedure gives slighly different numerical values for the standard error estimates of the model parameters. \Ki This effect could be nearly eliminated by testing $n_{\mathrm{B}}\ge 1000$ bootstrap samples (Equation \ref{EqBoot}). \Ki We perform the bootstrap procedure for over one hundred models, and $n_{\mathrm{B}}\ge 1000$ values are practically impossible for more complex DCM models. \Ki \citet{Efr86} noted that $50 \le n_{\mathrm{B}} \le 100$ already give reliable standard error estimates, and that even $n_{\mathrm{B}}=25$ can give ``reasonable'' estimates. \Ki The number of tested DCM models increases radically for a larger $K_1$ number of signals (see Equation \ref{EqMassive}). \Ki Therefore, we use $n_{\mathrm{B}}=50$ for one and two signal models. \Ki For three and four signal models, we use $n_{\mathrm{B}}=25$ because some of them require several months of CPU. \Ki With enough CPU and patience, any one can use our Python code to re-compute more accurate DCM model parameter standard error estimates by using higher $n_{\mathrm{B}}$ values (Section \ref{SectGeneral}: see footnote \ref{FootBoot}).

 There are, of course, totally wrong DCM models for the data.
 For example, DCM can be forced search for too few or too many $K_1$ signals, or the selected $p(t)$ trend order $K_3$ can be wrong, as shown in Figures 5-10 by \cite{Jet20}.
-Such DCM models are unstable and we denote them with ``$\UM$'', like in \cite{Jet21} and Jetsu\footnote{Jetsu L. \Link{https://arxiv.org/pdf/2311.08317} {``Do planets cause the sunspot cycle?''}, submitted to Scientific Reports.
-August 13th, 2025.} (2025).
-These unstable models have three signatures \begin{itemize} \item[] Intersecting frequencies \item[] Dispersing amplitudes \item[] Leaking periods \end{itemize} Intersecting frequencies occur when the signal frequencies in the data are very close to each other.
+Such DCM models are unstable and we denote them with ``$\UM$'', like in \cite{Jet25}.
+These unstable models have three signatures \begin{itemize} \item[] Intersecting frequencies $(\IF)$ \item[] Dispersing amplitudes $(\AD)$ \item[] Leaking periods $(\LP)$ \end{itemize} Intersecting frequencies occur when the signal frequencies in the data are very close to each other.
 We give the following example of how this instability can arise in the two signal model.
 If the frequency $f_1$ approaches the frequency $f_2$, both $h_1(t)$ and $h_2(t)$ signals become essentially one and the same signal.
-The least squares fit fails because it makes no sense to model the same signal twice.
+The LS fit fails because it makes no sense to model the same signal twice.

 Dispersing amplitudes instability can occur, if the two signal frequencies are too close to each other.
-The least squares fit finds a model, where two high amplitude signals nearly cancel out each other.
+The LS fit finds a model, where two high amplitude signals nearly cancel out each other.
 The low amplitude signal, the sum of these two high amplitude signals, fits to the data.

 There are DCM models where the detected frequency $f$ is outside the tested frequency interval between $f_{\mathrm{min}}$ and $f_{\mathrm{max}}$.
 This leaking periods instability may indicate that the chosen tested period range is wrong.